-- The Company will need to raise additional financing to support our business objectives.
-The Company cannot be sure the Company will be able to obtain additional financing on terms favorable to us when needed, or at all.
-If the Company is unable to obtain additional financing to meet our needs, our operations may be adversely affected or terminated. - The Company is currently receiving Research and Development, or R&D, tax credits from the United Kingdom ("UK") in connection with our clinical trials being conducted in the UK.
-With effect from April 2024 if expenditure is incurred in connection with activities which take place outside the UK as part of our clinical trials, such R&D credits are not expected to be available. - · If the Company fails to comply with our obligations under our patent licenses with third parties, the Company could lose license rights that are vital to our business. - · Changes in regulatory requirements or other unforeseen circumstances may impact the timing of the initiation or completion of our clinical trials. - The Company faces many of the risks and difficulties frequently encountered by relatively new companies with respect to our operations. - · The Company has no mature product candidates and may not be successful in licensing any. - Even if the Company is successful in licensing lead product candidates, resource limitations may limit our ability to successfully develop them.
+- We will need to raise additional financing to support our business objectives.
+We cannot be sure we will be able to obtain additional financing on terms favorable to us when needed, or at all.
+If we are unable to obtain additional financing to meet our needs, our operations may be adversely affected or terminated. - We are currently receiving Research and Development, or R&D, tax credits from the UK in connection with our clinical trials being conducted in the UK.
+With effect for accounting periods starting on or after April 1, 2024, expenditure on certain staffing costs in connection with activities which take place outside the UK as part of our clinical trials, will not qualify for R&D tax credits unless restrictive conditions are met. - If we fail to comply with our obligations under our patent licenses with third parties, we could lose license rights that are vital to our business. - Changes in regulatory requirements or other unforeseen circumstances may impact the timing of the initiation or completion of our clinical trials. - We face many of the risks and difficulties frequently encountered by relatively new companies with respect to our operations. - The Company has no mature product candidates and may not be successful in licensing any. - Even if the Company is successful in licensing lead product candidates, resource limitations may limit our ability to successfully develop them.